h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 **offset columns**

-  (Optional) The name of a numeric columns in the **source** data set representing offset terms in the model.
+  (Optional) The name of a numeric column in the **source** data set representing the offset terms in the model.

 **ties**

-  The approximation method for handling ties in the partial likelihood; one of either efron or breslow.
+  The approximation method for handling ties in the partial likelihood (either efron or breslow).
 See the Cox Proportional Hazards Model Details section below for more information.

 **init**